WPCloudDeploy/wp-cloud-deploy/README.md

 * Tweak: WPAPP - Show a warning when setting up a user notification and the global notification template is blank.
 * Tweak: WPAPP - Bash script 24 - send certain output to null.
 * Fix: Left bar on settings screen would hide tooltips if the tooltips was too close to it.
+* Fix: WPAPP - White screen if the SYNC component is turned off in wp-config.php and you try to navigate to a wpcd front-end page.

 5.4.0
 ------